nofitnessforpurpose/OPL-S-FILE-DECODER/README.md

 The RDSFILE$ uility performs checksum calculation and aborts if the source Hex file is detected to be degraded.

 OPL code does not have to be re-translated if assembler code is updated and additional source verification could readily be added to the S0 record.

+It is not mandatory in this release an S0 record is included in the target hex file.
+This would reduce the size of the hex file by 17 bytes (inlcluding a CR).
 <BR>

 ## Limitations